 When you have your tasks planned then it’s easier to focus on the current one.
 It’s easier to forget about that project you’re supposed to do later when you have actually scheduled time to do it later.

 2. Focus on the current task.
-The most important step is this one.
+The most important step is this one you’re doing right now.
 I think some ancient sage said that.
 If you find your mind wandering while working on a current task then notice it and bring your mind back to your task.

 3. Faith in the Process.
 If you’re practicing a skill and at a plateau then you will suffer severe Impatience.
 It will make you doubt everything about your abilities.
 If you’re an entrepreneur and have suffered several failures then Impatience will begin to whisper in your ear that it’s not working, that you aren’t cut out for it.
 Oftentimes people listen and quit.